 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that a characteristic-based variable needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, improved properties with a grade higher than 8 were generally at a higher assessment level than the rest of the population which resulted in a lower adjustment for these properties than the standard area adjustment.
-This annual update valuation model corrects for these strata differences.
+The area required a single standard area adjustment.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 554 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 366 useable residential sales in the area.